abstracthat/hexo-boilerplate/source/index.md

 > It is spectacular.
 From about five minutes in, when we knew for sure that we were going to have the weather to go, the smile on my face just got bigger and bigger, and I was just beaming through the whole launch.
 I mean, it is just an amazing ride.
 > -- <cite>[Chris Hadfield](http://www.brainyquote.com/quotes/keywords/launch.html#mbkKeBWCGfDhH1Zd.99)</cite>

-## Horizontal rule
-A horizontal rule is a line that goes across the middle of the page.

 ***

-It's sometimes handy for breaking things up.
+Horizontal rules are easy in markdown and sometimes handy for breaking things up.

 ## Images

 Markdown can also contain images.
+Here's a big pretty one.
 ![Launch](/assets/launch.jpg "Launch it!")

 And that's about all there is to it.
 Read the [Documentation](/documentation) to learn more.